nastassii/Bicycle-project-/README.md

  h1 align="center">Nexter project - the website for a realtors agency</h1>

-This website is for a realtors agency.
+This website is for a bicycle company.
 I developed the main page, where the user can read about the company and choose the bicycle to buy.
 To develop this project, I used only HTML and CSS (Grid CSS).
 Also I used Sass when writing the styles.
 <br> In the folder ```'css'``` there are all styles of the project.
 All of these CSS files make up a build process that was implemented with NPM scripts (you can find them in ```'package.json'``` file).
 Thus the final file of styles is ```'style.css'```.